 Most of our donors want us to use their contributions where they are needed most, however we honor all special designations.

 There are other shelters for runaway and/or homeless youth in many cities, but most are small (10-15 beds), and few serve youths age 18-21.
-Covenant House Florida is part of an international agency with 22 programs in eleven U.S. States — Alaska, California, Florida, Georgia, Louisiana, Michigan, Missouri, New Jersey, New York (headquarters), Pennsylvania, and Texas, and Washington, D.C. plus Canada, Honduras, Mexico, Guatemala and Nicaragua.
+Covenant House Florida is part of an international agency with 22 programs in eleven U.S. States — Alaska, California, Florida, Georgia, Illinois, Louisiana, Michigan, Missouri, New Jersey, New York (headquarters), Pennsylvania, and Texas, and Washington, D.C. plus Canada, Honduras, Mexico, Guatemala and Nicaragua.
 Together, Covenant House programs served 71,000 youths last year.